 That bowl of chili on your kitchen table?
 It is begging to be paired with a slice of Sweet Potato Cornbread.
 Tender and sweet, perfect for topping with a generous pat of butter, and easier to make than any other bread, this recipe will easily slide into your regular rotation.

-Why You’ll Love This Sweet Potato Cornbread Recipe
+Why You’ll Love This Easy Sweet Potato Cornbread Recipe

 - A New Spin on a Familiar Favorite.
 Just like my Mexican Cornbread and Jalapeño Cornbread, this sweet potato cornbread is a delicious twist on an old standby.
 Not that I’d ever turn down a slice of classic Southern cornbread or Cornbread Muffins, but add sweet potatoes and it’s that much more special.